X16Community/x16-smc/README.md

 - Get Keycode Fast (0x41) returns a key code if available, otherwise the request is NACKed.
 - Get Mouse Movement Fast (0x42) returns a mouse packet if available, otherwise the request is NACKed.
 - Get PS/2 Data Fast (0x43) returns both keycode and mouse packet, first a key code (1 byte) and then a mouse packet (3..4 bytes).
 If only one of them is available, the other will be reported as 0.
 If neither one is available, the request is NACKed.

+## Get bootloader version (0x8e)

+Returns the version of a possible bootloader installed at the top of the flash memory.
+For further information, read about the Start bootloader command below.

+If no bootloader is installed, the command returns 0xff.

 ## Start bootloader (0x8f)